samwells9/samwells9.github.io/_pages/blog.md

 <summary style="cursor: pointer; font-weight: bold;">Generating Winning Insights: A Guide to Collecting and Curating Soccer Data</summary>

 <p>
   Soccer has always been a game of skill and strategy, but in recent years, the explosion of data is revolutionizing how we approach the sport.
-The sheer volume of data now available is transforming how teams measure performance and make decisions.
-This surge of data is changing the game, and those who are able to use it to generate powerful insights have the potential to gain an competitive edge over their opponents.
+The sheer volume of data available is transforming how teams measure performance and make decisions.
+This surge of data is changing the game, and those who are able to use it to generate powerful insights have the potential to gain a competitive edge that could change the course of history.

 <div style="text-align:center; margin: 20px;">
   <img src="/images/treble.png" alt="Treble Winners Manchester United" style="width: 450px;"/>